joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 than four small ones.
 Each of the four samples holds 128 positions, and at each position sits one 4096-dimensional vector.

-That is meaning one, and the part I had internalised without noticing is that `B` counts *independent* things.
+That is meaning one, and the key property is that `B` counts *independent* things.
 Row 0 and row 3 have nothing to say to each other.

 Meaning two is llama.cpp's batch, which is a list of token slots handed to one `llama_decode()` call.
 Each slot carries a token, a position, and the sequence